Top of the pageCheck Your Symptoms

 Hip pain can make it hard to walk, go up and down stairs, squat, or sleep on the side that hurts.
-A clicking or snapping feeling or sound around your hip joint ( snapping hip) may bother you or cause you to worry.
-But if your hip is not painful, in many cases the click or snap is nothing to worry about.
-Home treatment may be all that is needed for minor hip symptoms.
+A clicking or snapping feeling or sound around your hip joint (snapping hip) may bother you or cause you to worry.
+But if your hip isn't painful, in many cases the click or snap is nothing to worry about.
+Home treatment may be all that's needed for minor hip symptoms.

 To better understand hip problems, it may be helpful to know how the hip works.
-It is the largest ball-and-socket joint in the body.
+It's the largest ball-and-socket joint in the body.
 The thigh bone (femur) fits tightly into a cup-shaped socket (acetabulum) in the pelvis.
-The hip joint is tighter and more stable than the shoulder joint but it does not move as freely.
+The hip joint is tighter and more stable than the shoulder joint, but it doesn't move as freely.
 The hip joint is held together by muscles in the buttock, groin, and spine; tendons; ligaments; and a joint capsule.
 Several fluid-filled sacs (bursae) cushion and lubricate the hip joint and let the tendons and muscles glide and move smoothly.
 The largest nerve in the body (sciatic nerve) passes through the pelvis into the leg.

-Pelvic, groin, thigh, or knee pain (referred pain) may be present along with a sore, painful, or tender hip.
+You may have pelvic, groin, thigh, or knee pain (referred pain) along with a sore, painful, or tender hip.
 Hip pain can have many causes.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: